OpenNX/opennx.github.io/README.md

 Title: Open NX
 ```

-For full details of the stores click [here](https://github.com/melogabriel/tinfoil-shops).
+For full details of the shops click [here](https://github.com/melogabriel/tinfoil-shops).

 To check which tinfoil shops are working now, go to [this repository](https://github.com/melogabriel/tinfoil-shops-status).